georgejhunt/olpc_pwrlogs/acpower/README.rst

 The first block provides some statistics about the AC power record.

-The second block shows a Bar Graph, where the height of the bar shows how many times the power was on in that 15 minut segment of the day.
+The second block shows a Bar Graph, where the height of the bar shows how many times the power was on in that 15 minute segment of the day.
 There are options which can be used to summarize just a limited subset of the log.
 There is a help/usage screen which is available by typing